Antolius/deployments-and-disasters/content/play/actions.md

 * Git
 * In-house tool for client management

 Technologies may include programing languages, but also languages like SQL, or configuration file formats such as YAML.
-Lastly, an action might involve interacting with particular individual or groups of stakeholders.
+Lastly, an action might involve interacting with a particular individual or groups of stakeholders.